-The Amorettes were the fifth trio I've seen this week and the only Female one, they are a trio of Hard rocking Lasses who were singing about Whatever Gets You Through The Night when I walked in and I'd guess that would be a good dose of The Runaways and AC-DC on the stereo and some alcohol as they Rocked like hell.
+The Amorettes were the fifth trio I've seen this week and the only Female one.
+They are a trio of Hard rocking Lasses who were singing about Whatever Gets You Through The Night when I walked in and I'd guess that would be a good dose of The Runaways and AC-DC on the stereo and some alcohol as they Rocked like hell.

 Bull By The Horns was both good fun and hard as nails as they rocked like they were a very young Status Quo or more likely Rock Goddess or Girlschool style band and damn they nailed it and had the place going by the time I'd arrived.

-After the break and a far longer wait than was really necessary the lights went out and a Didgeridoo came on the pa at top volume to vibrate the place and Hail Ferocious Dog to the stage, who I last saw as one of the first bands on at Rebellion a couple of years ago and had been wanting to see again since then.
-Once the 6 of them were onstage the Didgeridoo gave way to the bands opening romp through Gallows Justice a rather serious song about what could lead you to be hanging from that Gallows Tree.
+After the break and a far longer wait than was really necessary the lights went out and a Didgeridoo came on the PA at top volume to vibrate the place and Hail Ferocious Dog to the stage, who I last saw as one of the first bands on at Rebellion a couple of years ago and had been wanting to see again since then.
+Once the 6 of them were onstage, the Didgeridoo gave way to the bands opening romp through Gallows Justice: a rather serious song about what could lead you to be hanging from that Gallows Tree.

 TV Tan was a rampage with Danny Wildheart giving it his all on bass and it was great to see him standing up for a few songs such have the ravages of the last 25 years taken their toll on Danny but he looked in much better shape than a couple of years ago and as everyone was screaming about that crack pipe I could see the beer flying below us on the dance floor that was hotting up a bit.

-Shame On Me Kept up the pace and the sheer joy in the place as we all re-lived 1993 once more in what now looks like a golden era in many respects post grunge noise and Grebo made some great music and The Wildhearts just nailed it, all that was missing in Koko was the fog and haze, oh and that back then the headline act at The Camden Palace never went on before 12.30 am ah the good old days.
+Everlone was an adrenal rush to the senses that seemed to go pogo manic in the pit below as everyone in the place sang along as one.
+Shame On Me Kept up the pace and the sheer joy in the place as we all re-lived 1993 once more in what now looks like a golden era in many respects - post grunge noise and Grebo made some great music and The Wildhearts just nailed it, all that was missing in Koko was the fog and haze.
+Oh, and that back then the headline act at The Camden Palace never went on before 12.30 am.
+Ah the good old days.

 Like in the old days Danny Wildheart could often been seen with any number of Miles Away Girls on a Sunday night down the Rock Garden at Big Bob's 20 something years ago now, but these anniversary shows open up the memory banks and shouting along to Miles Away Girl was always great fun.

-Time for more beer to go flying on Drinking About Life which was pretty much the bands hard living mantra back then and it still seems to be for much of the mosh pit below me as they reach the finale of Love U 'til I Don't that has CJ and Ginger really going for it as they bring this mass sing along to a close and they say good night.
+Time for more beer to go flying on Drinking About Life which was pretty much the band's hard living mantra back then and it still seems to be for much of the mosh pit below me as they reach the finale of Love U 'Til I Don't that has CJ and Ginger really going for it as they bring this mass sing along to a close and they say good night.